April 9, 2019

-Content marketing is effective because it gives you a chance to offer your audience value before you ask them to buy your thing.
+Content marketing is effective because it gives you a chance to provide value to your audience before you ask them to buy your thing.

 Why is this important?
 Because it’s more helpful, relevant, friendly and palatable.
 It’s less unwanted, random, annoying and manipulative.
 Frankly, it’s a healthier way to do relationships in general.

 Wouldn’t you rather customers buy out of gratitude instead of guilt?
 Yes.
 Why?
 Because it’s right, but also because grateful customers are happier, more willing, they leave good reviews, are more likely to be repeat customers and are also more likely to tell their friends about you.

 People aren’t opposed to buying stuff.
 People are opposed to being badgered into buying stuff.

 Who uses content marketing?

 Content marketing is everywhere.
 It’s used by huge brands, small bloggers and everyone in between.

 Do you watch YouTube, read blogs, follow influencers on social media or listen to podcasts?
 It’s all content marketing.
 You get helpful, entertaining or inspiring content.
 The people providing that content are getting paid.

 Who pays content marketers?

 Sometimes customers pay them directly.
 A customer buys their book, course, planner, photos, t-shirt or something else they made, joins their membership site, attends their event or hires them directly to help them with a something.

 Sometimes a company they partner with pays them.
 An advertiser pays them to mention or share a picture of their product or service.
 An advertiser pays them when followers click on an ad in their blog’s sidebar or at the beginning of their YouTube video.
 A sponsor pays to have a “commercial” read during their podcast episode.
 A seller pays them a commission when their recommendation results in a sale.

 Types of free content in content marketing

 There are many ways you can distribute your content.
 The key is that it’s free.
 Here are some examples:

 There are many more.